mingyaulee/JsBind.Net/README.md

 0. Server bindings (with or without dependency injection extension)

 To get started with creating a WebAssembly or Server binding project:
-1. Create a new class library project, targeting `.Net 5.0` or above.
+1. Create a new class library project.
 0. Install `JsBind.Net` from Nuget.
 0. Add `PrivateAssets="contentfiles"` to the package reference in the `csproj` project file.
 For example: